Chief Executive Officer | @LauriAHennessey

 Anastasia (Ana) Henderson received her B.A. in Sociology with a focus on wealth and poverty at Ohio University, where she gained a passion for work focused on equity and inclusion.
 Ana has spent time in rural Ecuador with the organization Manna Project International, working closely with the community to provide tutoring services as well as teaching English and lifestyle classes.
 Ana is currently working remotely as the director of fundraising and donor relations at the nonprofit Kids’ Chance of Kentucky.
 She was inspired by her education and experiences to pursue a Master’s of Public Administration that she is currently working towards at the University of Washington’s Evans School of Public Policy & Governance.
 Ana is continuing her work with Kids’ Chance as well as beginning an internship with United Way of King County.

 She received her Education Specialist degree in School Psychology from the University of Washington, and her Bachelor of Arts in Psychology from the University of Oregon.
 In her spare time, she enjoys playing strategy games, running, outdoor adventures, and spending time with loved ones.
+She is also a mom of a toddler.

 Diana Huynh is communications director for Group Health Foundation, where she leads the development and execution of communications strategies to advance community aspirations for health equity across Washington.
 She has nearly a decade of experience in education policy and justice, most recently with the Community Center for Education Results, where she oversaw communications for the Road Map Project initiative in South King County.
 Previously, Diana was deputy director of the Education Policy Center at the American Institutes for Research in Washington, D.C.
 She is a proud resident of South Beacon Hill and is a member of the Southeast Seattle Education Coalition.